remix-run/remix/docs/guides/spa-mode.md

 SPA Mode tells Remix that you do not plan on running a Remix server at runtime and that you wish to generate a static `index.html` file at build time and you will only use [Client Data](https://remix.run/docs/en/main/guides/client-data) APIs for data loading and mutations.

-The `index.html` is generated from your root route.
-You **should** include a `HydrateFallback` component containing the app shell/initial loading state.
+The `index.html` is generated from your `root.tsx` route.
+You **should** include a `HydrateFallback` component in `root.tsx` containing the app shell/initial loading state.
 The initial "render" to generate the `index.html` will not include any routes deeper than root.
 This ensures that the `index.html` file can be served/hydrated for paths beyond `/` (i.e., `/about`) if you configure your CDN/server to do so.

 ## Usage